-Claimant has supported his claim with his sworn Statement of Claim, and his own declaration as well as the declarations of his family members, which describe some of the circumstances of his alleged detention and ultimate departure from Kuwait.
-12 Claimant has also provided his U.S. passport from the time of the invasion which contains a Kuwaiti entry stamp dated July 28, 1990, as well as an entry stamp from Jordan, dated August 28, 1990.
-13 Claimant has additionally provided a copy of an article published in the Northville Record in November 1990, which identifies Claimant by his first name and age, and identifies August 28, 1990 as the date Claimant and his family crossed over the Iraqi border into Jordan.
+Claimant has supported her claim with her sworn Statement of Claim, and her own declaration as well as the declarations of her family members, which describe some of the circumstances of her alleged detention and ultimate departure from Kuwait.12 Claimant has also provided her U.S. passport from the time of the invasion which contains a Kuwaiti entry stamp dated July 28, 1990, as well as an entry stamp from Jordan, dated August 28, 1990.13 Claimant has additionally provided a copy of an article published in the Northville Record in November 1990, which identifies Claimant by her first name and age, and identifies August 28, 1990, as the date Claimant and her family crossed over the Iraqi border into Jordan.

-The Commission also takes notice of a number of other documents, submitted by other claimants in this Iraq Claims Program, that provide background about the broader geopolitical situation during the First Gulf War in 1990-91, including some that relate specifically to the circumstances faced by U.S. nationals in Iraq and Kuwait at the time.
+The Commission also takes notice of a number of other documents, submitted by other claimants in this program, that provide background about the broader geopolitical situation during the First Gulf War in 1990-91, including some that relate specifically to the circumstances faced by U.S. nationals in Iraq and Kuwait at the time.
+These